-Performance Measurements and Monitoring: Describe all performance measures that will be used and include how the State will conduct ongoing monitoring of progress in addition to quarterly SF-PPR reporting.
+Performance Measurements and Monitoring: Describe all performance measures that will be used to monitor data quality and DataQs performance and include how the State will conduct ongoing monitoring of progress in addition to quarterly SF-PPR reporting.

 To maintain an overall "Good" rating as well as "Good" ratings for each individual category.
 Staff will monitor A&I at least monthly and progress will be reported to FMCSA via quarterly reports.